btparker/looking-glass-scripts/README.md

 ### Using `make_quilt`
 'Make Quilt' takes in a sequnce of rendered frames from the output of [btparker's fork of the Blender LKG addon](https://github.com/btparker/blenderLKG) (install by [downloading the looking_glass_tools.zip from the release](https://github.com/btparker/blenderLKG/releases/tag/v4.0-alpha) and select within Blender 2.92 Preferences->Add-ons->Install).

+I've added it to my bin path, as it is a "#!/usr/bin/env python", but one may invoke with "python make_quilt" as well.
+Requires python and ffmpeg to be installed and command line invocable.

 Help output:

 ```
 Create a Looking Glass Quilt file